www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

             easy to create and adjust.
     * [x] Use alternative to Optionals. -> This will be done, when there is a greater need.
     * [x] Support error reports. -> This will be done, when there is a greater need.
-* [ ] Support a school scheduling problem as a presentable example with a link to a preload.
+* [ ] Support a colloquium planning problem as a presentable example with a link to a preload.
 CURRENT
     * [x] Create infrastructure for generic constraint type and rating function parsing, as otherwise, this will not scale well in the future.
         * [x] Add a method to Query interface, that creates a constraint given a constraint type name and a list of rating functions.
             Such a method can be useful for parsers in order to construct constraint trees.